qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 * on Linux: :command:`export PYTHONPATH=/<qgispath>/share/qgis/python`
 * on Windows: :command:`set PYTHONPATH=c:\\<qgispath>\\python`

-The path to the PyQGIS modules is now known, however they depend on ``qgis_core`` and ``qgis_gui`` libraries (the Python modules serve only as wrappers).
+The path to the PyQGIS modules is now known, however they depend on the ``qgis_core`` and ``qgis_gui`` libraries (the Python modules serve only as wrappers).
-Path to these libraries is typically unknown for the operating system, so you get an import error again (the message might vary depending on the system)::
+The path to these libraries is typically unknown to the operating system, so you get an import error again (the message might vary depending on the system)::

   >>> import qgis.core
-  ImportError: libqgis_core.so.1.5.0: cannot open shared object file: No such file or directory
+  ImportError: libqgis_core.so.3.2.0: cannot open shared object file: No such file or directory

 Fix this by adding the directories where the QGIS libraries reside to search path of the dynamic linker: